ArthurStarks/portfolio/TRANSFER_NOTIFICATION.md

 # Project Transfer Notification

-## Important Update: Project Name Changes and Enhancements
+## Important Update: Project Name Changes, Enhancements, and Node.js Setup

 Dear Transfer Team,

-This notification is to inform you about recent changes made to the Brazzaville project.
+This notification is to inform you about recent changes made to the Brazzaville project, including the addition of Node.js configuration.
 Please review the following updates and ensure proper implementation.

 ### 1. Project Name Updates
 - All instances of "KOAR®" have been replaced with "@ArthurStarks"